Hima-4444/DEPI_Healthcare_project/README.md

 ## **1. Project Proposal**

 ### **Overview:**
-The **Healthcare Predictive Analytics project** aims to enhance patient care and optimize resource management by leveraging machine learning to generate data-driven insights.
-This project focuses on developing predictive models that assist healthcare professionals in **identifying patient risks, detecting trends in health metrics, and making informed decisions.** By forecasting healthcare-related outcomes, the system will enable early intervention, improve treatment strategies, and enhance overall healthcare efficiency.
+The **Healthcare Predictive Analytics project** focuses on using AI to detect lung cancer, enhancing early diagnosis and optimizing healthcare resource management.
+The project will develop predictive models to assist healthcare professionals in identifying patient risks, recognizing trends in health metrics, and making data-driven decisions.
+By integrating advanced analytics, the system will improve early disease detection, hospital resource allocation, and overall healthcare efficiency.

 ### **Objectives:**
 - **Enhance Patient Care:** Develop predictive models to identify high-risk patients early, enabling timely interventions and personalized treatment plans.